cosmickatamari/inlretro-interface/testinglog.md

 | Zelda II: The Adventures of Link | MMC1 | Backs Up | None |
 | Zoda's Revenge: StarTropics II | MM6 (using MMC3) | Backs Up | None |

-<br/><br/>

 ### footnote-boo
-The Battle of Olympus - Regardless of method tried, the mapper will only read `FF` for all data banks.
+Regardless of method tried, the mapper will only read `FF` for all data banks.
 With the exception of the header, none of the actual data is being written to the ROM file.

 Modifications Attempted:
 - Standard MMC1 initialization (original working approach).